drwetter/automate_tomcat/README.md

                     and removes any added tomcat user/group.

 Using a terminal the default is to get status info what the program is doing.
-When you use --check in a cronjob, and if you're behind the actual release a notification you will to the default mail recipient.
+When you use --check in a cronjob, and if you're behind the actual release a notification will be sent to the specified (cron) mail recipient.

 Use it at your own risk.
 Usage without any warranty.
 It's recommended to backup